CookieCat45/Risk-Fortress-2/docs/mapping intro.md

 <br/><br/>

 ## Mapping Basics in Hammer
 With that out of the way, it's time to go over the basics of how to get a Risk Fortress map up and running.
 There's not too much to cover here, as making a Risk Fortress map inside of Hammer alone is very simple.
-At the bottom of the page, there's also some important knowledge and tips that you should be aware of, as well as links to the other guides that cover the other aspects of the Risk Fortress mapping process in more depth.
+At the bottom of the page, there's also some important knowledge and tips that you should be aware of when designing a Risk Fortress map.
 <br/><br/>

 ### Creating a Functional Map: Objectives
 For a Risk Fortress map to work, there needs to be an objective for RED Team to complete, after which the map will end.
 There are multiple ways to implement this:
 - Placing Teleporter spawn points around the map using the `rf2_teleporter_spawn` entity
 - Placing Tank spawn points using the `rf2_tank_spawner` entity, to be used in Tank Destruction mode
-- Creating a custom objective using the `rf2_gamerules` entity (this is more advanced and will be covered in the entity guide)
+- Creating a custom objective using the `rf2_gamerules` entity.
+You can use the `TriggerWin` input to force a round win for RED team.
 <br/>

 Placing `rf2_teleporter_spawn` entities is simple enough - just place them and you're done. `rf2_tank_spawner` works the same way, although comes with some custom keyvalues to change attributes on the Tanks that are spawned by it, such as health and speed.
-These are covered in the entity guide, as it is outside the scope of this guide.
 Note that the inputs to spawn Tanks defined in the `rf2_tank_spawner` entity are not required for Tank Destruction mode to work, only placing the entity is required.
 Said entity is also not mutually exclusive to Tank Destruction mode - it can be used in any type of map.
 <br/><br/>

 ### Creating a Functional Map: Nav Mesh